deepaksuthar40128/SE-Project-SERL/README.md

 # SE-Project-SERL

-## Hey Everyone, [This](https://se-project-serl.vercel.app/) is our Software Engneering Project from sem-4
+## Hey Everyone, [This](https://se-project-serl.vercel.app/) is our Software Engineering Project from sem-4

 ## Our Team